 7:00 Introduction and Announcements

-The meeting place for the October meeting is:
+The meeting place for November is:

 As always all of our meetings are free and open to the public.

-Hope to see YOU there!!
+Hope to see YOU there!